 Soups are a great prep ahead meal and because there’s always leftovers which means you’ve got lunch or dinner sorted for much of the week, or you can pop leftovers in your freezer for an easy heat and eat meal on days you don’t feel like cooking!

-My all time favourite kind of soup is the seasonal kind, which really just means whatever fresh produce I happen to have in my fridge or cupboards at the time.
+My all time favourite kind of soup is the seasonal kind, which really just means whatever fresh produce I happen to have in my fridge or cupboards at the time!

-Some favourite combinations to date have been:
+Some of my favourite soup combinations to date have been:

 Today’s recipe is for a beautiful pale green soup which has a lovely creamy flavour and just a hint of warming spices.